grant0711/pytest-coverage-commenter/README.md

 Github token utilized for authentication.
 You should pass in secrets.GITHUB_TOKEN.
 This will already be available within your repository secrets.

+### `coverage-report`

+The string output of a coverage report run.
+See example below on how to pass in the output of a coverage report run into this action.

+## Optional input arguments:

 ### `github-repo`

 The owner/name of your github repository.
-This will default to the current repository context, so defining a value for this field is not required.
+This will default to the current repository context, so defining a value for this field is not recommended.

 ### `github-issue`

 The issue number of the pull request.
-This will default to the current pull request context, so defining a value for this field is not required.
+This will default to the current pull request context, so defining a value for this field is not recommended.

 ## An example of how to use this action in a workflow: